-Affectionately called “Dr. Mona” by her patients, Dermatologist Dr. Mona Mofid proudly serves as the Medical Director of the American Melanoma Foundation where she strives to improve people's lives by impacting them in a positive and caring way.
+Affectionately called “Dr. Mona” by her patients, Dermatologist Dr. Mona Zohdi Mofid proudly serves as the Medical Director of the American Melanoma Foundation where she strives to improve people's lives by impacting them in a positive and caring way.
 Dr. Mona received her medical degree at The Johns Hopkins School of Medicine and completed her training at The Johns Hopkins Hospital.

 Dr. Mona currently joins her staff at 8929 University Lane, Suite 202, San Diego, Ca 92122 (across from the Hyatt Aventine in the La Jolla Medical and Surgical Center).
 She can be reached at 858-412-3271.
 For directions, please follow the Contact link above.